Do you have a tall-tale-teller living in your home?

 - Someone who can spin a yarn and look you straight in the eye while doing it?

-- A kiddo who comes home from school with the most outlandish stories that you know can’t possible true?
+- A kiddo who comes home from school with the most outlandish stories that you know can’t possibly be true?

 - Or maybe he’s a not-so-tall-tale-teller – meaning his stories aren’t so outlandish that it’s hard to know what to believe, and you tend to fall for the fake news!